webvictim/k8s-ipsec-cni/README.md

 ).

 Requirements:
-- Working installation of Hashicorp Vagrant 2 (https://www.vagrantup.com/) using Oracle VirtualBox for VM provisioning
+* Working installation of Hashicorp Vagrant 2 (https://www.vagrantup.com/) with either of these provisioners:
+    * virtualbox
+    * libvirt

 ### Deployment